hoffstadt/DearPyGui/README.md

 ## Usage

-Using _Dear PyGui_ is a simple as creating a python script like the one below:
+Using _Dear PyGui_ is as simple as creating a python script like the one below:

 Code:
 ```Python